Ken Avery begins his 11th year as Gardener.

 “The Martha E. Crone Shelter is under construction.
 With luck, the slab will go in this week to top the cement block-lined excavation and the $919.00 worth of Flexicore beams --this building should last forever.
 A trip to the Garden will make you feel proud and happy that you had a part in this great project.
 Our building fund now totals $17,805.
 We need $4,000 more in order to complete this fall while the Garden is dormant.
 We are proceeding as long as our money holds out.
 Put a circle around Thursday October 23, 1969.
 That morning at 10 o'clock Martha Crone will be hammering in a golden nail from the old building and Barbara Flanagan will be there with her photographers.
 I want you all to know that we never could have gone ahead, as we have, without your hard working, enthusiastic, single-minded officers.
 Mr. Tusler, Building, Chm., Mr. Witt, Building Fund, Mr. Thorn & Mr. Dassett.
 Mrs. Crone who has been kept spinning with so many new memberships to process and two large memorials funds to acknowledge.”

 On November 6th, the last Friends board meeting of the year was held at Mrs. Faragher’s home.
-A large gift had come in from Mr. H. J. Niles, former president of Flower City Ornamental Iron Co., and the Friends now had $23,260 for the shelter, enough for completion and it was moved that the contractor, Joe Peterson Construction be instructed to complete the building.
+A large gift of $3,500 had come in from Mr. H. J. Neils, former president of Flour City Ornamental Iron Co., and the Friends now had $23,260 for the shelter, enough for completion and it was moved that the contractor, Joe Peterson Construction be instructed to complete the building.
 The details of the plans discussed from 1968 onwards are contained in this document [PDF]

-44 new members were added.
+Forty-four new members were added this year.
 It was in 1969 that Elizabeth Schutt became a member.
 She was the daughter of Mendon and Clarissa (Clara) Schutt.
 Clara was a friend of Eloise Butler.
 Elizabeth remained a member until her death in 1999.
 She was one of the first Shelter volunteers and the large table in the Shelter was a gift to the Friends in honor of her mother.
 When Elizabeth died she left an annual bequest to the Friends.
 (Details)

 Many memorials were received including a number in memory of Mrs. Tusler, who passed away on April 1st, 1969, and the wife of Hiram Livingston, the shelter architect, who passed away in August.
 The memorial in the Garden for Mrs. Tusler appears as that lintel over the shelter door.